-- 54. Schools that are eligible for sparsity funding must meet two criteria: - they are located in areas where pupils would have to travel a significant distance to an alternative should the school close - they are small schools

-- 55. This factor allows for a sparsity taper to mirror the methodology used as part of the NFF. - 56.
-For the pupils for whom the school is their closest compatible school2 the factor measures the distance (as the crow flies) from their home to their second nearest compatible school and the mean distance for all pupils is then calculated.
-As the pupil population changes each year, it is possible for a school to be eligible for sparsity funding in one year but not in the next. - 57.
+- 85. This is an optional factor. - 86.
+Schools that are eligible for sparsity funding must meet two criteria: - 86.1. they are located in areas where pupils would have to travel a significant distance to an alternative should the school close - 86.2. they are small schools - 87.
+This factor allows for a sparsity taper to mirror the methodology used as part of the NFF. - 88.
+For the pupils for whom the school is their closest compatible school, the factor measures the distance (as the crow flies) from their home to their second nearest compatible school, and the mean distance for all pupils is then calculated. - 89.
+As the pupil population changes each year, it is possible for a school to be eligible for sparsity funding in one year but not in the next. - 90.
 The school eligibility criteria for sparsity funding are as follows: